 - 7. Touch the meter probes together and calibrate accurately to ensure a reliable test. - 8.
 Disconnect the neutral wire (L2) from the control system at the power source.
 Clip one meter test lead to the grounded green wire or to terminal E and with the other probe touch each other terminal.
 At no time should the meters show continuity or read 0 ohms. - 9.
 Reconnect the neutral wire (L2) at the power source.
 Remove the test probe from the grounded terminal and reconnect it to Terminal L2 in the wiring base.
 With the other probe, touch each other terminal.
 It is normal to obtain a resistance reading on the meter at some terminals during this test as there are resistive loads (coils, transformers, lamps, etc.) connected whose normal DC resistance may be less than 5 ohms.
-However, at no time should the test meter read zero ohms.
+The test meter should not read zero ohms.

-CAUTION: Restore power for the following test.
+NOTICE: Restore power for the following test.

-10. With BurnerLogix installed, measure voltage from L2 to all other terminals.
-Reading should be zero on all terminals except Ll.
+10. With your BurnerLogix installed, measure the voltage from L2 to all other terminals.
+The reading must be zero on all terminals except L1.